isc-projects/bind9/doc/arm/reference.rst

 Setting TTLs
 ~~~~~~~~~~~~

-The time-to-live of the RR field is a 32-bit integer represented in
+The time-to-live (TTL) of the RR field is a 32-bit integer represented in
 units of seconds, and is primarily used by resolvers when they cache
 RRs.
-The TTL describes how long a RR can be cached before it should be
+The TTL describes how long an RR can be cached before it should be
 discarded.
-The following three types of TTL are currently used in a zone
+The following three types of TTLs are currently used in a zone
 file.

 SOA